 I am also Grandma Roxy to three blossoming young ladies, and five growing young men.
 There may be more to come in the future, but only time will tell.
 I don't get nearly enough time with any of them, but when it comes down to it, they are my main reason for being.
 If you visit for future trips, you will get to know them all, because they are some pretty awesome travel companions.

 Why Am I Here?

 As the title says, I keep a day job, or more often, a night job.
-I am a manager for the Postal Service, and I work far too many hours.
+I am a Senior Distribution Manager for the largest shipping and delivery company in the world, and I work far too many hours.
 Believe me, those hours are not to suck in overtime pay, because I am salaried.
 My position is hugely demanding, and it can be quite stressful.
 But, I have some 250 people depending on me, just like I am depending on each of them.
 It is more than any one person can manage or handle, but I do what I can to make the work environment a little more pleasant, and to ensure everyone can get some time off to do what is important in their lives.
 With 21 years in, I am finally in the countdown phase now, I still have several more years to work before I can retire.

 I try to fulfill civic duties by playing a small role in a couple community services, being a participating member in one, and a board of directors member in another.
 I have a house to keep up and a vehicle to maintain, errands to run and bills to pay.
 Phew...
 That's why I chose this picture.
 Most of the time I feel like walking in my shoes isn't quite enough, and that I need to keep my super hero boots on!.